drewschield/hirundo_divergence_landscape/README.md

 #### 1. Format focal sample list

-We'll select a representative of each species (and subspecies in the case of H. rustica), along with an outgroup Petrochelidon pyrrhonota.
+We'll select a representative of each species (and subspecies in the case of _H. rustica_), along with an outgroup _Petrochelidon pyrrhonota_.

 `./sample.list`